Chicago teachers are about to go on strike, leaving 360,000 kids in limbo

 "In five years, the average teacher will make about $100,000," CPS said in its proposed plan.

-On Friday, the school district released a 71-page counteroffer to the union's demands.
+On Friday, Chicago's Board of Education released a 71-page counteroffer to the union's demands.

+"We have tried to provide the best deal that's fiscally responsible -- that's fair to teacher and fair to taxpayers," Mayor Lori Lightfoot said.

+"Without question, the deal that we put on the table is the best in the Chicago Teachers Union's history," she said.

+"It provides a 16% pay raise for all employees.
+It would lift up lowest-paid workers immediately.
+On average, support staff will see a 38% pay raise over the life of the (five-year) contract under the current offer."

-Mayor Lori Lightfoot said an additional $400,000 per year will be earmarked "toward a pipeline for nurses, counselors and case managers."
+The mayor said an additional $400,000 per year will be earmarked "toward a pipeline for nurses, counselors and case managers."

 What will happen to the kids?